opencog/lg-atomese/examples/README.md

 * `network-server.scm` and `network-client.scm` -- A pair of examples,
   implementing a server that performs parsing, and the client to communicate to the server.

+* `tools.scm` -- An assortment of minor debuggin utilities.